elsakoh/elsakoh/README.md

 ### :wave: Hi, I'm Elsa
 ### TLDR:
-* I love making a new friend, please drop a message [here](https://twitter.com/goosetheintern) (👯 especially if you want to work together on a project)
+* I love making a new friend, please drop a message (👯 especially if you want to work together on a project)

-### 👩🏻‍💻 Dev (and other) things that I am currently interested in:
-* Re-doing my portfolio website
-* properly re-building [vegeverse contracts](https://github.com/soloplxya/vegeverse-solidity-template) (after properly learning solidity)
-* making games using SparkAR and making my own assets for them (blender)
-* how can we use blockchain to push for a more sustainable world

-### 🌱 Currently learning:
-* (by myself): Solidity + Hardhat
-* (at school): Cryptography + Computer Vision + Software security

 ### 🦥 Previous projects:
 * [Fall-Net](https://github.com/elsakoh/cs3244-g26): Motivated by old people falling down, Fall Net classifies videos as fall events or non fall events using a CNN.